 Is a self-sample as effective as a sample taken by a doctor or nurse?

 A sample taken by a doctor or nurse is most effective.
 However, a self-sample is a very good alternative if a woman does not wish to have a cervical screening sample taken by a doctor or nurse.
 Self-sampling is already being offered routinely in other countries with high-quality cervical screening programmes.
-Research shows that 99 out of 100 women are able to do self-sampling properly.
+Research shows that 99 out of 100 people are able to do self-sampling properly.

 How do women find out their YouScreen test results?

-After the YouScreen kit is posted to the laboratory, results will be sent to women by letter to their address within 14 days.
+After the YouScreen kit is posted to the laboratory, results will be sent by letter to their address within 14 days.
 A copy of the result will also be sent to their GP.

 What are the possible benefits of taking part?